Zindagi Aur Khwab

-Zindagi Aur Khwab is a 1961 Bollywood drama film produced by Dinu M. Desai and directed by S. Banerji.
+Zindagi Aur Khwab is a 1961 Bollywood drama film produced by Dinu M. Desai and directed by Shanu Banerjee (S. Banerjee).
 The film was declared above average at the box office.

-Dattaram was the music director.
+Dattaram Wadkar was the music director.
 Hit songs from the movie include 'Kehti Hai Jhuki Nazar' sung by Suman Kalyanpur.

 Plot

 The story is about Shanti (Meena Kumari), an orphan, whose stepmother tortured her.
 Finally, she was married off to Shankar (Jayant), who was criminal and much older than her.
 Shankar Murders Chandabai a Mujrawali and Escapes.
 Police Chase his Truck, which falls in river and he is presumed dead.
 Inspector Manoj (Rajendra Kumar) keeps visiting Shanti for investigation and they both fall in love with each other.
 Shanti is hoping for a better life, but Shankar appears live and her hopes are dashed.